spanner/coca/README.md

 # Coca

 Coca stands for **Chain of Command Authentication**.
-We thought about just calling it 'delegated devise'.
 It's a lightweight authentication-delegation scheme that makes SSO very easy to add to a devise-based rails app.
 It works through an ordinary JSON API so you can pass any user data you like down the chain after authentication succeeds.

+We thought about calling it 'delegated devise' because in the present implementation it's just a devise strategy that can delegate to another application and an API for receiving delegated auth calls.
+In future we'd like to extend the principle more widely so we gave it a more general name.

 Coca is highly configurable but the defaults are simple and secure.
 It is designed to be part of a service-based architecture, where it will bind together a set of applications around a shared authentication service.